hydro-project/hydroplane/_sources/secrets.rst.txt

 Hydroplane secrets are stored in a **secret store**.
 Most of Hydroplane's runtimes need access to this secret store in order to retrieve enough credentials to authenticate with the runtime.
 For runtimes like ``docker`` that don't require any secrets, the ``none`` secret store can be used.

-See :doc:`</secret_stores>` for a list of available secret stores and their settings.
+See :doc:`Secret Stores </secret_stores>` for a list of available secret stores and their settings.

 .. autopydantic_model:: hydroplane.models.secret.HydroplaneSecret